 Radiation is the emission or sending out of energy from any source.
-X-rays are an example of radiation, but so is the light that comes from the sun and the heat that is constantly coming off our bodies.
+X-rays are one example of radiation, but so is the light that comes from the sun and the heat that constantly comes off our bodies.

 When talking about radiation and cancer, many people think of specific kinds of radiation such as x-rays or the radiation in nuclear reactors.
 But these are not the only types of radiation that concern us when we think about radiation risks to human health.

 Examples of high-energy radiation include x-rays and gamma rays.
 They, as well as some higher energy ultraviolet (UV) rays, are classified as ionizing radiation, which means that they have enough energy to remove an electron from (ionize) an atom.
-Ionizing radiation can damage the DNA inside cells, which can lead to mutations and the uncontrolled cell growth we know as cancer.
+This can damage the DNA inside cells, which can sometimes lead to cancer.

 Extremely low frequency (ELF) radiation is at the low-energy end of the electromagnetic spectrum and is a type of non-ionizing radiation.
-Non-ionizing radiation has enough energy to move atoms around or make them vibrate, but not enough to directly damage DNA.
-ELF radiation has even lower energy than other types of non-ionizing radiation like radiofrequency radiation, visible light, and infrared.
+Non-ionizing radiation does not have enough energy to directly damage DNA.
+ELF radiation has even lower energy than other types of non-ionizing radiation like radiofrequency radiation and infrared and visible light.

 With most types of radiation, the electric and magnetic fields are coupled.
 Because they act as one, they are considered together as an electromagnetic field (EMF).
-But with ELF radiation, the magnetic field and the electrical field can exist and act independently, so they are often studied separately.
-Typically, we use the term “magnetic field” to indicate ELF radiation from a magnetic field, while we use “electric field” to mean ELF radiation from an electric field.
+But with ELF radiation, the magnetic field and the electric field can exist and act independently, so they are often studied separately.

 Generating, transmitting, distributing, and using electricity all expose people to ELF radiation.
 Power lines, household wiring, and any device that uses electricity can generate ELF radiation.
-Thus any electric device, from refrigerators and vacuum cleaners to televisions and computer monitors (when they are on) are sources of ELF radiation.
+This can include anything from refrigerators and vacuum cleaners to televisions and computer monitors (when they are on).
 Even electric blankets expose people to ELF radiation.

 How much electromagnetic radiation you are exposed to depends on the strength of the electromagnetic field, your distance from the source of the field, and the length of time you are exposed.
-The highest exposure occurs when the person is very close to a source putting out a strong field and stays there for a long period.
+The highest exposure occurs when a person is very close to a source putting out a strong field and stays there for a long time.

 Researchers use 2 main types of studies to try to figure out if something causes cancer.

-In most cases neither type of study provides conclusive evidence on its own, so researchers usually look at both lab-based and human studies when trying to figure out if something can cause cancer.
+Often neither type of study provides enough evidence on its own, so researchers usually look at both lab-based and human studies when trying to figure out if something can cause cancer.